South Kensington railway station

-The current configuration of the station dates from 2014, as part of the Regional Rail Link (RRL) project.
-The goods-only tracks immediately to the south of the station were replaced by a pair of tracks used by regional passenger services operating to and from Southern Cross.
+The current configuration of the station dates from 2014, following the construction of the Regional Rail Link (RRL).
+The goods-only tracks immediately to the south were replaced by a pair of tracks used by regional passenger services operating to and from Southern Cross on the RRL.
 The signal box, formerly located at the up end of the down platform (Platform 2), was demolished to make way for the new RRL tracks.
-A mural outside the station on Childers Street was funded by the City–Maribyrnong River arm of the project, but it has since been painted over.
+A mural on Childers Street, outside the station, was funded by the City–Maribyrnong River arm of the RRL project, but it has since been painted over.